Multimodal Fish Feeding Intensity Assessment in Aquaculture: Introduction

 \section{Introduction}

-\IEEEPARstart {D}{igital} aquaculture plays an important role in enhancing operational efficiency, sustainability, and productivity in aquaculture \cite{yang2021deep, wang2021intelligent}.
-As the foundation of digital aquaculture technology, Fish Feeding Intensity Assessment (FFIA) is the task of evaluating the fish feeding intensity during the feeding process.
+\IEEEPARstart {D}{igital} aquaculture plays an important role in enhancing operational efficiency, sustainability, and productivity in aquaculture \cite{wang2021intelligent}.
+As the foundation of digital aquaculture technology, fish feeding intensity assessment (FFIA) is the task of evaluating the fish feeding intensity during the feeding process \cite{yang2021deep}.
 FFIA offers significant benefits for real-world aquaculture by facilitating adjustments to feed dispensing, minimizing waste, and ultimately improving productivity \cite{atoum2014automatic}.

-Traditional methods of FFIA have relied on the experience of human observers and subjective interpretation \cite{ an2021survey}, which can be time-consuming and labour-intensive.
-With the recent advances in deep learning, data-driven approaches \cite{zhou2019evaluation} have become the emerging methods for FFIA, such as images based fish feeding intensity classification (e.g., ``\textit{None}'', ``\textit{Weak}'', ``\textit{Medium}'' and ``\textit{Strong}'' \cite{ubina2021evaluating}), using Convolutional Neural Networks (CNNs), and video-based FFIA methods \cite{wang2021automatic, maaloy2019spatio}.
-In comparison, video-based methods offer advantages in capturing spatial and temporal information of the feeding process, which offers richer context for capturing fish feeding behaviour, as compared with the methods based on single images \cite{feng2022fish}.
-Nevertheless, processing video data can involve more computational resources, which may make it less practical for on-device applications that play a crucial role in aquaculture \cite{li2020automatic}.
-Furthermore, vision-based methods are prone to changes in lighting conditions and noise resulting from water surface reflections \cite{zhou2017near}.
+Traditional FFIA methods have relied on human observers' experience and subjective interpretation \cite{ an2021survey}, which can be time-consuming and labour-intensive.
+With the recent advances in deep learning, data-driven approaches \cite{zhou2019evaluation} have emerged as promising methods for FFIA, such as image-based fish feeding intensity classification (e.g., ``\textit{None}'', ``\textit{Weak}'', ``\textit{Medium}'' and ``\textit{Strong}'' \cite{ubina2021evaluating}) using convolutional neural networks (CNNs) \cite{cheng2022convolutional}, and video-based FFIA methods \cite{wang2021automatic, maaloy2019spatio}.
+Video-based methods offer advantages in capturing spatial and temporal information of the feeding process, providing a richer context for fish feeding behaviour analysis compared to single-image methods \cite{feng2022fish}.
+However, processing video data often requires greater computational resources, which may make it less practical for on-device applications that play a crucial role in aquaculture \cite{li2020automatic}.
+Furthermore, vision-based methods are generally susceptible to variations in lighting conditions and noise from water surface reflections \cite{zhou2017near}, affecting their reliability in real-world aquaculture settings.